 Overlooking the island’s Back River, A-J’s is another favorite spot among locals for a sunset meal.
 Many people even attend by boat, docking, and dining at A-J’s whenever they please and enjoying a tasty meal.

 A-J’s is spacious with its indoor and outdoor seating.
 While A-J’s is another restaurant focusing on seafood dishes like deviled crabs and mahi-mahi, they offer things like burgers and wings for those who prefer something other than seafood.

-Something unique about A-J’s is that the Tybee Island Bomb Squad often gathers there.
-Dedicated to locating the nuclear bomb supposedly lost off the Tybee coast since 1958, this group is persistent in its effort to solve this mystery.
-Maybe you’ll meet them and get to hear some quirky island stories.
+Something unique about A-J’s is that the Tybee Island B-Squad often gathers there.
+Dedicated to locating a nuclear missile supposedly lost off the Tybee coast since 1958, this group is persistent in its effort to solve this mystery.
+Maybe you’ll meet them and get to hear some quirky island stories!

 1315 Chatham Avenue